Research interests

 2024

-2021active Timothé Krauth starts his research around trajectory generation and estimation of risk probability for aircraft collision (collaboration with ZHAW).
+2021thesisgraduated Timothé Krauth defended his thesis about trajectory generation and estimation of risk probability for aircraft collision, entitled “Deep Generative Modelling for Mid-Air Collision

 2021